Latest Insights/Back to Generator

 Do I need separate AI terms of service, or can I add AI clauses to my existing ToS?

 You can add AI-specific clauses to an existing terms of service document — a separate document is not required.
 However, if AI functionality is central to your app, consider a dedicated section or exhibit clearly labeled as AI terms.
 What matters legally is that the clauses exist and are clearly communicated to users before they use the service.
-With 70% of organizations lacking adequate AI compliance controls, even adding a dedicated "AI Usage" section to existing terms puts you well ahead of the field (AIMultiple).
+Even adding a dedicated "AI Usage" section to existing terms puts you ahead of many apps that still rely on generic SaaS boilerplate.

 Who legally owns content generated by AI on my platform?